Class McpServerToolAttribute

 Destructive

-Gets or sets whether the tool may perform destructive updates to its environment.
+Gets or sets a value that indicates whether the tool might perform destructive updates to its environment.

 public bool Destructive { get; set; }